Hustra03/EncronaExamensarbete/README.md

 ## Systems

 The project consists of a number of different interconnected systems, which each have their own readme files giving more information about them.

+## How to install basic dependencies

+### Java

+### Git

+### An IDE

+The following is a link to how to install visual studio code, which is the IDE used for this project: https://code.visualstudio.com/download